Skip to Content

 Murfreesboro Domestic Violence Lawyer

-Defending Clients Against Domestic Violence & Harassment Charges in Tennessee
+Former Prosecutors Defending Domestic Violence Charges in Murfreesboro

-Understanding the Criminal Process for Domestic Violence Charges With Our Domestic Violence Attorneys in Murfreesboro
+The Criminal Process for Domestic Violence Charges in Murfreesboro

-Facing domestic violence charges in Murfreesboro can quickly become overwhelming.
-The process typically starts with a report to law enforcement, which often leads to an immediate arrest if officers determine there is probable cause based on their investigation.
-If arrested, you will likely be transported to the Rutherford County Adult Detention Center and will have your initial appearance—called an arraignment—in front of a Rutherford County judge.
+Facing domestic violence charges can become overwhelming quickly.
+The process typically begins with a report to law enforcement, which often leads to an immediate arrest when officers determine probable cause exists.
+If arrested, you’ll be transported to the Rutherford County Adult Detention Center for booking, and your initial court appearance, called an arraignment, will take place before a Rutherford County General Sessions Court judge.

-Protective Orders & Relief Available to Alleged Victims in Tennessee
+Protective Orders & Orders of Protection in Tennessee

-Protective orders, also known as Orders of Protection, play a significant role in many domestic violence cases in Murfreesboro and throughout Tennessee.
-At the initial hearing, a judge may grant a temporary or extended protective order to the alleged victim, even if the accused has not yet been convicted of any crime.
-These orders generally prohibit any contact between the accused and the alleged victim and may require the accused to leave shared residences or avoid certain locations, workplaces, or schools.
-In Rutherford County, the court takes violations of protective orders extremely seriously, and any breach can lead to additional criminal charges, fines, or time in custody.
+Protective orders play a significant role in many domestic violence cases throughout Rutherford County.
+At the initial hearing, a judge may grant a temporary or extended Order of Protection to the alleged victim, even before the accused has been convicted of anything.
+These orders typically prohibit all contact with the alleged victim and may require the accused to vacate a shared residence or stay away from certain locations, workplaces, or schools.
+Violations in Rutherford County are taken seriously and can lead to additional criminal charges, fines, or custody consequences.

 Domestic Violence Charges & Penalties in Tennessee